LimmaTech Biologics

 GlaxoSmithKline is a global healthcare company based in the United Kingdom, dedicated to improving health outcomes by providing innovative and high-quality healthcare products.
 The company operates through three main divisions: Pharmaceuticals, Vaccines, and Consumer Healthcare.
 Its Pharmaceuticals unit features a diverse range of innovative and established medicines, with a strong focus on respiratory diseases and HIV.
 The research and development efforts emphasize immunology, genetics, and advanced technologies.
 GSK's Vaccines division is notable for its extensive portfolio and innovative pipeline, delivering over two million vaccine doses daily to populations in over 160 countries.
 The Consumer Healthcare segment focuses on developing and marketing a variety of well-regarded brands in categories such as pain relief, respiratory health, oral health, digestive health, nutrition, and skin health.
 Through its commitment to scientific advancement and public health, GlaxoSmithKline seeks to enable people to lead healthier lives.

 Mutabilis SAS is a biopharmaceutical company based in Romainville, France, founded in 2001.
-The company specializes in the research and development of innovative anti-infective treatments aimed at addressing the challenges posed by multidrug-resistant Gram-negative bacterial infections.
-Mutabilis is engaged in discovering new therapeutic targets and developing a novel class of drugs to combat severe and nosocomial infections.
-Its portfolio includes antibacterials, vaccines, and other anti-infective agents, with a focus on applications in human health, immunology, allergology, hematology, and infectiology.
-As of June 2009, Mutabilis operates as a subsidiary of Pharma Omnium International SAS.
+It specializes in the research and development of innovative anti-infectious treatments, with a particular focus on addressing multidrug-resistant (MDR) Gram-negative bacterial infections.
+The company develops new chemical entities from biological targets through to the end of phase I clinical trials.
+Mutabilis' therapies are designed to combat severe bacterial infections, including nosocomial infections acquired in healthcare settings.
+As of June 2009, it operates as a subsidiary of Pharma Omnium International SAS.

 MicuRx Pharmaceuticals